-Hallmark Mysteries & Movies Present: ‘Home For Christmas Day’ [Recap]
+Hallmark Mysteries & Movies Presents: ‘Home For Christmas Day’ [Recap]

-Jane McKendrick (Bell) is a single mother to a teenage daughter Betsy (Fedor) that she wants to protect from the harsh realities of life.
-Betsy worked in the local diner and Tyler (Konechny), a handsome soldier came in and sat down.
-They had instant chemistry and started to hang out.
-Betsy kept her new relationship from her mom.
-When Jane found out, being the overprotective mom she is, she didn’t like it.
-Jane and Betsy were close, so finding out that her daughter was lying to her about her whereabouts over a boy, she was not happy.
-And when she found out he was in the Army, she really wasn’t happy.
-She tried to convince Betsy that she had more important things to focus on (like veterinary school), but it was too late.
-Betsy was falling hard for Tyler (who could blame her, he was so nice and super cute).
+Jane McKendrick (Bell) is the single mother of a teenage daughter, Betsy (Fedor), who she wants to protect from the harsh realities of life.
+Betsy works in the local diner which Tyler (Konechny), a handsome soldier, visits one day.
+They have instant chemistry and start to hang out.
+Betsy keeps her new relationship a secret from her mom.
+When Jane inevitably finds out, being the overprotective mom she is, she doesn’t like it.
+Jane and Betsy were close, so finding out that her daughter was lying to her about her whereabouts over a boy is devastating.
+And when Jane finds out Tyler is in the Army, she really isn’t happy.
+She tries to convince Betsy that she has more important things to focus on (like veterinary school), but it’s too late.
+Betsy has fallen hard for Tyler (who could blame her, he’s so nice and super cute).

-As Betsy and Tyler got closer, Tyler found out that he was going to be shipped out.
-Jane tried to tell Betsy that it would be so much easier if she broke it off before she got any deeper into the relationship, but Betsy was smitten and there was no talking her out of it.
-She just wanted to enjoy her time with Tyler until he left.
+As Betsy and Tyler grow closer, Tyler finds out that he is being deployed.
+Jane tries to tell Betsy that it will be so much easier if she breaks off the relationship before she gets in any deeper, but Betsy is smitten and there’s no talking her out of her romance with Tyler.
+She just wants to enjoy her time with him until he goes overseas.

-Jane wanted her daughter to be happy but desperately wanted to protect her from the heartache that she knew would happen as a result of the relationship with Tyler.
-Jane went through a similar situation with Betsy’s dad who was killed while on active duty and she never got over losing him.
-That was the last thing she wanted her daughter to experience, but she has to let her live her own life.
+Jane is conflicted: she wants her daughter to be happy, but she also desperately wants to protect her from the heartache that she knew would result from her relationship with Tyler.
+See, Jane went through a similar situation with Betsy’s dad who was killed while on active duty, and she never got over losing him.
+That was the last thing she wanted her daughter to experience, but she is trying to let her live her own life.

-Jackson (webster) tried to tell Jane that Betsy would be alright and Tyler was harmless, but Jane disagreed.
-Jane has a great friendship with Jackson (Webster) (who is a love interest for her) but she is hesitant to move forward with him becasue of her fear of being hurt.
-They also have great chemistry and you really root for them as a couple during the movie.
+Jackson (Webster) tries to tell Jane that Betsy would be alright and Tyler was harmless, but Jane disagrees.
+Meanwhile, Jane is afraid to move beyond friendship with Jackson (Webster), because of her fear of losing another loved one.
+Jane and Jackson have great chemistry, and you really root for them as a couple during the movie.

-Tyler shipped out and Betsy was sad but tried to be strong.
-They did a video chat and Tyler attempted to be in the Christmas spirit by wearing a Santa hat.
-He said it was important for them to be as normal as possible.
-He told her that they would be off the grid for awhile and he didn’t know when he’d be able to speak to her again.
-He told her that he would call as soon as he was able too and wished her good luck at her Christmas choir concert that was that evening.
-Before they could say a proper goodbye, the screen got fuzzy and they lost the connection.
-That was the end of their call and Betsy cried.
+Back to our lovebirds: Tyler ships out and Betsy is sad but trying to be strong.
+The pair video chat and Tyler attempts to be in the Christmas spirit by wearing a Santa hat.
+It’s important for them to be as normal as possible, he says, if they’re going to make it through the long distance part of their relationship.
+Unfortunately Tyler will be off the grid for a while, and he doesn’t know when he’ll be able to speak to Betsy again.
+He promises to call as soon as he is able and wishes her good luck at her Christmas choir concert that evening.
+Before they can say a proper goodbye, the screen freezes and they lose the connection.

-Jane came into Betsy’s room to find her in tears after her call from Tyler.
-She told her mom that it was so hard and Jane just held her while she cried.
-At this moment is when I realized that this movie was not going to be all Christmas cookies and Santa Claus.
-It was dealing with real world problems that many families deal with every year and it really hit a nerve.
-This was a great scene and so well done.
+Jane finds Betsy in tears after her call from Tyler.
+She’s struggling with how hard being apart is, but Jane just holds her while she cries.
+This is the moment when I realized that this movie was not going to be all Christmas cookies and Santa Claus.
+It’s dealing with real world problems that many military families deal with every year, and it really hit a nerve.
+This was a great scene and so well acted.

-Betsy was on stage at her concert and before they started, they did a tribute to all of the soldiers that gave the ultimate sacrifice.
-They started calling names one by one and then they said Tyler’s name.
-Betsy froze in shock and ran off of the stage crying.
+Later that evening Betsy is on stage at her concert.
+Before the performance begins, there is a tribute to all of the soldiers who gave the ultimate sacrifice.
+They start calling names one by one, and then Tyler’s name rings out.
+Betsy freezes in shock and runs off of the stage crying.
 No!
 I want some happy Christmas cheer, not sadness!
 Hallmark what are you doing to me?
 Needless to say I had to break out the tissues.
-Betsy cried so hard and Jane consoled her (another great scene).
+Betsy weeps and Jane consoles her in another great scene.

-Betsy now had to deal with the harsh reality of life, death and love.
-She told her mother that she was right.
-Love wasn’t worth the pain she felt.
-Jane then realized that she had passed her fear of being hurt on to her daughter and she told Jane that she was wrong.
-Being in love was absolutely worth it.
+Betsy now has to deal with the harsh reality of life, death, and love.
+She tells her mother that she was right, love isn’t worth the pain she feels.
+Jane realizes that she passed her fear of being hurt on to her daughter and tells Betsy she was wrong.
+Being in love is absolutely worth it, Jane says.
 Taking a chance on love doesn’t always end in heartache.
-She continued to console her daughter as they prepared for Christmas.
+She continues to console her daughter as they prepare for Christmas.

 Did you watch Home For Christmas Day?
 What did you think?
 Let us know your thoughts in the comment section below.